JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

     ![](Images/Lab2-UsingPowerFxInCustomPages/E5_2.png)

 > [!IMPORTANT]
-> The App Checker tool will always display a red dot if there are any formula errors anywhere in your application.
-However, just because a red dot isn't present, doesn't mean that there are no issues in your app.
-It's always a good idea to run the App Checker tool after creating the first version of your app, and then periodically throughout the development process.
+> The App Checker tool will always display a red dot if there are any formula errors present.
+However, just because a red dot isn't visible, doesn't mean that there are no issues.
+It's always a good idea to run the App Checker tool after creating the first version of your app or custom page, and then periodically throughout the development process.

 3. Click on the **App Checker** icon in the top right corner of the screen.
 The App Checker pane will open on the right-hand side of the screen: